 Once we had our fill of good French food, it was off to see Julie & Julia at the Loews Boston Common.
 We both loved it!

 I had read Julie Powell's book, so I was interested to see how the movie adapted her story.
 If I remember correctly, in her real life, she had a pet snake and I think a pit bull or some similar type dog.
 The snake references in the book kind of grossed me out and I was wondering how they would handle it.
 In the movie, she had a cat.
 I did think it was odd that she had never eaten an egg before.
 To go a whole lifetime without eating an egg?
 Oh and Amanda Hesser plays herself in the movie.

 And of course the food blogging parts I loved especially.
 I read a strange article saying that bloggers have turned against her.
 I can't say that I agree with that, but whatever.

 There's one part that could be a spoiler, so I won't write it.
 But LA Times writer Russ Parsons gives the scoop about Julia Child's reaction to her blog.

-The last entry on that original blog is quite moving.
+The last entry on her original blog is quite moving.
 It was written on August 13, 2004.
 Below is a portion of the entry.